braintree/braintree_ios/DEVELOPMENT.md

   * These versions are more heavily tested
   * We will provide support for these versions and commit to maintaining backwards compatibility on our servers
 * Pull requests are welcome
-  * Feel free to create an issue on Github before investing development time
+  * Feel free to create an issue on GitHub before investing development time
 * As needed, the Braintree team may develop features privately
   * If our internal and public branches get out of sync, we will reconcile this with merges (as opposed to rebasing)
   * In general, we will try to develop in the open as much as possible